SyndicateSquad/Syndicate/README.md

 **Matching Algorithm**: The app employs a matching algorithm similar to Tinder's swiping mechanism.
 Developers, syndicators, and investors can browse profiles and swipe right (like) or left (dislike) on profiles that align with their interests.

-**Mutual Matches**: Investors swipe on Developers first.
-Developers then get to choose which investors they want to choose.
-When two users swipe right on each other's profiles, it's considered a "match."
-This mutual interest initiates a connection between them, and the two entities can communicate with each other.
+**Matches**: Investors swipe on Developers, which registers as a "match" which lets them chat with each other.

 ## _Communication_